GSA/digitalgov.gov/content/news/2020/10/2020-10-24-discovery-bpa-evaluation-process-how-to-operationalize-this-practice.md

 date: 2020-10-26 20:25:00 -0500
 kicker: Acquisition
 title: "Discovery BPA Evaluation Process: How to Operationalize this Practice"
-deck: How to Operationalize this Practice
+deck:
 summary: This guide provides acquisition professionals the steps and resources needed to operationalize the evaluation process developed for the Discovery BPA.
 # See all topics at https://digital.gov/topics
 topics:
   - acquisition